0mWindyBug/WFPCalloutReserach/README.md

 ![ClassifyDefault](https://github.com/0mWindyBug/WFPCalloutReserach/assets/139051196/50c8d19c-58ad-4cc1-8d1b-c2312196f149)

-the default filter engine classify callout will almost always returns permit , thus we can replace the EDR / AV / AC classify callout with it , avoiding the unwanted side effect of nulling a callout terminating / unknown entry and causing legitimate traffic to be blocked , the only side effect with this is traffic that would have been orginially blocked by the AV / EDR will now be permitted , which can be considered acceptable  - down to you : )
+the default filter engine classify callout will almost always return permit , thus we can replace the EDR / AV / AC classify callout with it , avoiding the unwanted side effect of nulling a callout terminating / unknown entry and causing legitimate traffic to be blocked , the only side effect with this is traffic that would have been orginially blocked by the AV / EDR will now be permitted , which can be considered acceptable  - down to you : )

 the address of gFeCallout can be easily found via pattern scanning , adding an offset we have FeDefaultClassifyCallback .

+what is the legitimate usage of FeDefaultClassifyCallback you was wondering ? it seems at least to be used in the FeDeleteCalloutEntry, maybe to mark the callout as invalid when it is in the process of being freed the function resets the is_enabled flag, and waits for its refcount to drop to 0 (if other threads are interacting with the object) then continues to delete the callout so it does makes sense that if the flag is 0, any function trying to get the callout object retrieves a "default/blank" one instead

 #### enabling a callout entry flag
  remember that 'FWP_CALLOUT_FLAG_CONDITIONAL_ON_FLOW' flag ? you could intentionally flip it (enable it) in the callout entry so any callout without an associated data flow context will be ignored (read more here https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/fwpsk/ns-fwpsk-fwps_callout0_)